Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 ### Indicator Variables

 In New England, fireplaces are often used as a way to provide supplementary heat to the house.
-Let's study the impact of a fireplace has on the sale price of a home.
+Let's study the impact a fireplace has on the sale price of a home.
 In particular, we only care if the home has 1 or more fireplaces or no fireplaces.
 So we make a new variable, `AnyFireplace`, that is `TRUE` if there is at least one fireplace in a home and `FALSE` otherwise.

 ```r